mathiasmagnusson/jitcalc/README.md

 # jitcalc - the JITting calculator

-A signed 64-bit integer calculator written in C which produces x86_64 machine code and evaluates it.
+A calculator written in C which produces x86_64 machine code from mathematical expressions and executes them.

-It would probably be faster to just parse expressions into a tree and evaluate it by walking the tree, but I believe like that's been done enough times already, right?
+I admit it would probably be faster to just parse expressions into a tree and evaluate them by walking the tree, but I bet that's been done quite a few times already.